(The relevant galleries are Adelaide + Port Adelaide Footnotes are in the pdf).

 Hegel refers to the dissolution of Romantic art with its exploration of subjectivity to the limit, in the sense of this historical stage fading and something new replacing it.
 A post-Romantic art breaks with tradition, creates its own content, and is a form of intelligibility.
 It is a question that invites us to self-critically reflect on our social values and commitments.
 For Hegel, a post-Romantic art now abides with this loss and seeks to articulate and exhibit it.
 Art is now obliged to self-reflexively display its own senesence, and to explore what meagre resources this state of affairs might have left to it.
 This implies a modification of artistic practice itself as art reflects on – and ‘point beyond’ – its own inadequacy and epistemic limitations in relation to the external world.
 Art’s future is one in which aesthetic agency negates the one-sided negativity of Romantic irony and self-reflexively explores its own potential and limitations.

 Art has a local character and a niche status within modern life engaging in eye-level insights into the local domains of human experiences; to those dimensions and issues that seem least suited to the abstractions of philosophy, namely a concern with everydayness in general.
 The energy and interest the artist invests in mundane and ordinary subjects suggests that it may deserve our own attention in ways we had not expected.
 Thus Dutch genre painting animate the everyday with an appearance of vitality and provide signifiable and vivacity to the little things of life.
-The paintings function to to establish an intimacy between viewer and represented subject.
+These paintings function to establish an intimacy between viewer and represented subject.

 A work’s ‘vivacity’, ‘liveliness’ or ‘vitality’ (namely, Lebendigkeit) enlivens subject matters that might otherwise appear to be trivial, boring and mundane, and which at first sight, seem hardly worth an artist’s attention.
 There is place for though art is a intuitive, sensible mode of intelligibility that does not consist in propositions, arguments and syllogisms, it nevertheless enables us to make sense of ourselves in a way that resonates with what is coming into a sense as being more important than the conscious deliberative capacities of initial subjects.